 The general idea is that the quantity of items in stock for category A will be smaller than the number in B. B will be less than C and so on.
 There may be far fewer A category products in stock but the total sales for category A could exceed the total sales for all other categories combined.

-ABC analysis can be performed by inventory software quite easily, but with advanced inventory software platforms, ABC Inventory analysis is less commonly used as many of the issues are these days solved in other ways through techniques such as scoring.
+ABC analysis in inventory management can be performed by inventory software quite easily, but with advanced inventory software platforms, ABC Inventory analysis is less commonly used as many of the issues are these days solved in other ways through techniques such as scoring.

 On an Excel spreadsheet, this might be shown in columns as follows: